Linear Weighted Moving Average LWMA: Settings and Signals

 - Volatility Awareness: In choppy markets, wait for more pronounced LWMA movements before acting.

 The thing about LWMA is it's more responsive than traditional moving averages, which means more signals but also more fake-outs.
-The secret is learning to spot the difference between real signals and market noise.
+I haven't found it works well in strongly ranging markets without additional filters.

 Best Linear Weighted Moving Average Settings

-Alright, let me save you the headache I went through testing every possible combination.
-I've spent months tweaking these parameters across different markets, and here's what actually works when real money is on the line.
+I spent months tweaking these parameters across different markets.
+Here's what actually works when real money is on the line.

 - Stocks: Standard settings are usually fine, but consider longer periods during earnings seasons